stanmart/ValueOfIntermediation/README.md

  * `pixi run papers` to compile the papers
  * `pixi run presentations` to compile the presentations
  * `pixi run all` to compile everything
- * `pixi run publish` to compile everything and upload the results to github pages
+ * `pixi run publish` to compile everything and upload the results to Github pages